ChrisDuffley/stationPlaylist/readme.md

 * For best experience, disable audio ducking mode.
 * Starting from 2018, [changelogs for old add-on releases][3] will be found on GitHub.
 This add-on readme will list changes from version 23.02 (2023) onwards.
 * While Studio is running, you can save, reload saved settings, or reset add-on settings to defaults by pressing Control+NVDA+C, Control+NVDA+R once, or Control+NVDA+R three times, respectively.
 This is also applicable to encoder settings - you can save and reset (not reload) encoder settings if using encoders.
+* Many commands will provide speech output while NVDA is in speak on demand mode (NVDA 2024.1 and later).

 ## Shortcut keys

 Most of these will work in Studio only unless otherwise specified.
+Unless noted otherwise, these commands support speak on demand mode.

 * Alt+Shift+T from Studio window: announce elapsed time for the currently playing trakc.
 * Control+Alt+T (two finger flick down in SPL touch mode) from Studio window: announce remaining time for the currently playing trakc.
 * NVDA+Shift+F12 (two finger flick up in SPL touch mode) from Studio window: announces broadcaster time such as 5 minutes to top of the hour.
 Pressing this command twice will announce minutes and seconds till top of the hour.
-* Alt+NVDA+1 (two finger flick right in SPL mode) from Studio window: Opens alarms category in Studio add-on configuration dialog.
+* Alt+NVDA+1 (two finger flick right in SPL mode) from Studio window: Opens alarms category in Studio add-on configuration dialog (does not support speak on demand).
 * Alt+NVDA+1 from Creator's Playlist Editor and Remote VT playlist editor: Announces scheduled time for the loaded playlist.
 * Alt+NVDA+2 from Creator's Playlist Editor and Remote VT playlist editor: Announces total playlist duration.
-* Alt+NVDA+3 from Studio window: Toggles cart explorer to learn cart assignments.
+* Alt+NVDA+3 from Studio window: Toggles cart explorer to learn cart assignments (does not support speak on demand).
 * Alt+NVDA+3 from Creator's Playlist Editor and Remote VT playlist editor: Announces when the selected track is scheduled to play.
 * Alt+NVDA+4 from Creator's Playlist Editor and Remote VT playlist editor: Announces rotation and category associated with the loaded playlist.
 * Control+NVDA+f from Studio window: Opens a dialog to find a track based on artist or song name.
-Press NVDA+F3 to find forward or NVDA+Shift+F3 to find backward.
+Press NVDA+F3 to find forward or NVDA+Shift+F3 to find backward (does not support speak on demand).
-* Alt+NVDA+R from Studio window: Steps through library scan announcement settings.
+* Alt+NVDA+R from Studio window: Steps through library scan announcement settings (does not support speak on demand).
-* Control+Shift+X from Studio window: Steps through braille timer settings.
+* Control+Shift+X from Studio window: Steps through braille timer settings (does not support speak on demand).
-* Control+Alt+left/right arrow (while focused on a track in Studio, Creator, Remote VT, and Track Tool): Move to previous/next track column.
+* Control+Alt+left/right arrow (while focused on a track in Studio, Creator, Remote VT, and Track Tool): Move to previous/next track column (does not support speak on demand).
-* Control+Alt+up/down arrow (while focused on a track in Studio, Creator, Remote VT, and Track Tool): Move to previous/next track and announce specific columns.
+* Control+Alt+up/down arrow (while focused on a track in Studio, Creator, Remote VT, and Track Tool): Move to previous/next track and announce specific columns (does not support speak on demand).
 * Control+NVDA+1 through 0 (while focused on a track in Studio, Creator (including Playlist Editor), Remote VT, and Track Tool): Announce column content for a specified column (first ten columns by default).
 Pressing this command twice will display column information on a browse mode window.
-* Control+NVDA+- (hyphen while focused on a track in Studio, Creator, Remote VT, and Track Tool): display data for all columns in a track on a browse mode window.
+* Control+NVDA+- (hyphen while focused on a track in Studio, Creator, Remote VT, and Track Tool): display data for all columns in a track on a browse mode window (does not support speak on demand).
-* NVDA+V while focused on a track (Studio's playlist viewer only): toggles track column announcement between screen order and custom order.
+* NVDA+V while focused on a track (Studio's playlist viewer only): toggles track column announcement between screen order and custom order (does not support speak on demand).
 * Alt+NVDA+C while focused on a track (Studio's playlist viewer only): announces track comments if any.
-* Alt+NVDA+0 from Studio window: Opens the Studio add-on configuration dialog.
+* Alt+NVDA+0 from Studio window: Opens the Studio add-on configuration dialog (does not support speak on demand).
-* Alt+NVDA+P from Studio window: Opens the Studio broadcast profiles dialog.
+* Alt+NVDA+P from Studio window: Opens the Studio broadcast profiles dialog (does not support speak on demand).
-* Alt+NVDA+F1: Open welcome dialog.
+* Alt+NVDA+F1: Open welcome dialog (does not support speak on demand).

 ## Unassigned commands

 The following commands are not assigned by default; if you wish to assign them, use Input Gestures dialog to add custom commands.
 To do so, from Studio window, open NVDA menu, Preferences, then Input Gestures.
 Expand StationPlaylist category, then locate unassigned commands from the list below and select "Add", then type the gesture you wish to use.

 Important: some of these commands will not work if NVDA is running in secure mode such as from login screen.
+Not all commands support speak on demand.

-* Switching to SPL Studio window from any program (unavailable in secure mode).
+* Switching to SPL Studio window from any program (unavailable in secure mode, does not support speak on demand).
 * SPL Controller layer (unavailable in secure mode).
 * Announcing Studio status such as track playback from other programs (unavailable in secure mode).
 * Announcing encoder connection status from any program (unavailable in secure mode).